-Now it’s my turn to look at my patient and see if the physical exam can point us in a direction of normal vs. abnormal panting.
+Now it’s my turn to look at my patient and see if the physical exam can point us in a direction of normal versus abnormal panting in a dog.

 Age and Body Condition Matter

-In the obese patient, panting may still come from the normal list above like exertion, heat, etc., but the panting is more severe and long-lasting — and the dog can look a bit distressed.
+- In an obese dog, panting may still come from the normal list above like exertion, heat, etc., but the panting is more severe and long-lasting — and the dog can look a bit distressed.

-People aren’t usually aware that their dog has gained an additional 10–20% of body weight in the last year and may be developing other age-related conditions, like some arthritis or anxiety.
+People aren’t usually aware that their dog has gained an additional 10–20% of body weight in the past year and may be developing other age-related conditions, such as arthritis or anxiety.

-Learn a little more about panting in dogs from this vet:
+Learn a little more about panting in dogs from this veterinarian:

-The physical exam certainly points me in the direction of deciding if the panting is due to an underlying condition.
+The physical exam certainly points the vet in the direction of deciding if the dog’s panting is due to an underlying condition.
 Basic blood work, urinalysis and X-rays will be advised if the panting is excessive or abnormal.

 The results of these tests and the history usually give us our answer.

-Here’s a brief list of the most common causes of excessive panting:
+Here’s a brief list of the most common causes of excessive panting in dogs:

-- Drugs: Some drugs cause excessive panting, and the client may not realize it.
-Steroids, too much thyroid medication, benzodiazepines, opioids and other drugs can cause panting in some dogs.
+- Drugs: Some drugs cause excessive panting in dogs, and the client may not realize it.
+Steroids, too much thyroid medication, benzodiazepines, opioids and other drugs can cause some dogs to pant a lot.

-- Metabolic disorders: Renal failure, hypertension, Cushing’s disease, diabetic ketoacidosis and more can all cause excessive panting.
+- Metabolic disorders: Renal failure, hypertension, Cushing’s disease, diabetic ketoacidosis and more can all cause excessive panting in dogs.